 Property insurance.
 The insurance of real and personal property against physical loss or damage.

 Reinstatement.
-When a life insurance company puts a policy back in force after it was lapsed because of nonpayment of renewal premiums.
+When an insurance company puts a policy back in force after it was lapsed because of nonpayment of renewal premiums.

 Renewal.
 An extension of an existing policy for another policy period.

-Replacement cost insurance.
-Insurance that pays the cost to restore or replace the damaged or destroyed property back to the condition it was in before the damage.
+Replacement cost value insurance (RCV).
+Coverage that pays the replacement cost to restore or replace the damaged or destroyed property back to the condition it was in before the damage happened.

 Tenant or renter insurance.
 A form of homeowners insurance sold to persons who rent vs. own their homes.
-A tenant or renter policy combines broad personal property and personal liability coverage.
-It is like a homeowners policy, except that it does not include coverage for the structure itself.
+A tenant or renter policy combines personal property and personal liability coverage.
+It is like a homeowners policy, except that it does not include coverage for the building itself.

 Term.
 The length of time for which a policy is written.
 For property policies, the policy period or term is typically 12 months.

 Third party interest.
-A party (other than the policyholder and the company) having some interest in the subject matter of the policy, typically as mortgagee or lien holder; sometimes refers to the relationship among a lender, the policyholder and the insurer.
+A party (other than the policyholder and the company) having some interest in the subject matter of the policy, typically as mortgagee or lien holder.

 Umbrella insurance.
-Umbrella insurance is additional liability coverage that offers limits higher than your homeowners policy.
-It also provides coverage that might be excluded by other liability policies.
+Umbrella insurance is additional liability coverage that offers limits over and above your homeowners and auto policies.
+It may also provide broader coverage than the policies that underlie it.

 Underwriter.
-One who accepts or rejects risks for an insurance company.
+The person who accepts or rejects risks for an insurance company.